Cornish and UK Tourism has been shut down by the UK Government

 We are writing to you with regarding the closure of leisure and hospitality businesses and the instruction to British people not to do undertake any non-essential travel following the lockdown announced by the Prime Minister on the 23rd March 2020

-We have been instructed to close our business from 23rd March to 30th April and we will be reviewing matters on a weekly basis as this crisis evolves.
+We have been instructed to close our business from 23rd March until 4th July (at the earliest) and we will be reviewing matters on a weekly basis as this crisis evolves.
 In the meantime, our closure means that if you have insurance, you are now able to claim, if you need copies of bookings/payments to provide to insurers, let us know.

 Please see below a statement from Visit Cornwall to consumers to support our position!